The Stories of Edinburgh's Blair Street Underground Vaults

 History is all about stories.
-The problem is that those stories were written by educated people, for people who could read.
+But oftentimes, those stories were written by educated people, for those who could read.

-Folklore, and its ghost stories, are spoken tales passed on by those who couldn’t write to those who couldn’t read.
+Folklore, and its ghost stories, are spoken tales passed on by Storytellers.
+For much of history, they were stories by those who couldn’t write for those who couldn’t read.

-These stories were designed to explain the world around the tellers.
-For the listener, the purpose of these stories is to engage, enthral and entertain.
+These stories are designed to explain the world around the tellers.
+For the listener, the stories engage, enthral and entertain.

-In the twenty-first century, they provide the opportunity to delve into the history of largely undocumented individuals.
+In the twenty-first century, they provide the opportunity to delve into the history of largely undocumented individuals, and to cosy up in late winter and hear about those that came before.

 In the case of Edinburgh’s South Bridge Vaults (which the Blair Street Underground Vaults are part of), these stories often feature people who were overlooked by those who could afford a trip to the shopping street above.